A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Important features and variants of our model

 In a fixed domain, the bulk-surface Cahn--Hilliard system subject to the coupling conditions \eqref{CH:CPL} with $K,L\in[0,\infty]$ has already been studied extensively in the literature.
 In particular, the coupling conditions \eqref{CH:CPL} with $K,L\in[0,\infty]$ were introduced and investigated in the following papers: \begin{itemize}[leftmargin=*, topsep=0em, partopsep=0em, parsep=1ex, itemsep=0ex] \item For $K=L=0$, the non-convective bulk-surface Cahn--Hilliard equation was proposed in \cite{Gal2006,Goldstein2011}.
-Since $L=0$, the chemical potentials are assumed to always remain in a chemical equilibrium, and a rapid transfer of material between bulk and surface is expected to occur. \item For $K=0$ and $L=\infty$, the non-convective bulk-surface Cahn--Hilliard equation was derived in \cite{Liu2019} by an energetic variational approach.
+Since $L=0$, the chemical potentials are assumed to always remain in a chemical equilibrium, and a rapid transfer of material between bulk and surface is expected to occur. \item For $K=0$ and $L=\infty$, the non-convective bulk-surface Cahn--Hilliard equation was derived in \cite{Liu2019} by the Energetic Variational Approach.
 In this case, the mass flux between bulk and surface is zero.
 Consequently, no transfer of material between bulk and surface will occur. \item The case $K\in (0,\infty)$ and $L=\infty$ was first proposed an analyzed in \cite{Knopf2020}.
 It was shown that solutions of this model converge to solutions of the system with $K=0$ and $L=\infty$ as the parameter $K$ is sent to zero. \item For $K=0$ and $L\in (0,\infty)$, the non-convective bulk-surface Cahn--Hilliard equation was proposed in \cite{Knopf2021a} to interpolate between the models associated with $K=0$, $L=0$ and ${K=0}$, ${L=\infty}$.
 In this case, a transfer of material between bulk and surface will occur, and the number $L^{-1}$ is related to the rate of absorption (or adsorption) of bulk material by the boundary (cf.~\cite{Knopf2021a}). \item In \cite{Knopf2024,Knopf2024a,Giorgini2025}, the convective bulk-surface Cahn--Hilliard equation with a given velocity field was studied for all cases $K,L\in[0,\infty]$ in a unified framework.
-Of course, these results also include the non-convective case by simply choosing $\u\equiv 0$ for the prescribed velocity field. \end{itemize}
+Of course, these results also include the non-convective case by simply choosing $\uu\equiv 0$ for the prescribed velocity field. \end{itemize} Moreover, the coupling parameter $\alpha$ in \eqref{CH:CPL} is related to the scaling or mismatch between the phase-fields $\phi$ and $\psi$.
+In this sense, the most relevant choices are $\alpha=1$ and $\alpha=-1$, but also other choices are possible.
+The coupling parameter $\beta$ is related to the transfer of material between bulk and boundary.
+More precisely, it represents the fraction of bulk material that is effectively transformed into surface material when reaching the boundary.
+In this sense, the most relevant choices are $\beta\in [-1,1]$.